FRBNY-DSGE/DSGE.jl/docs/src/altpolicy.md

 CurrentModule = DSGE
 ```

-## Procedure
+## Procedure for Permanent Alternative Policies

-This section describes forecasting under an alternative monetary policy
+This section describes forecasting under a (permanent) alternative monetary policy
 rule.
 That is:

 1. Filtering and smoothing is done under the historical monetary policy rule,